 He has taught as a guest artist and master printer in a variety of schools, including the Minneapolis College of Art and Design, Kala Institute in Berkeley.
 Since 1992 he has been curator of the Summit Gallery, located in Mount Diablo State Park at the top of the mountain.
 Greg is a Senior Adjunct Professor in the Printmaking department at CCA.

-Pam Stalker (Animation and Motion Graphics, Oakland)
+Pam Stalker (Animation, Motion Graphics)